Game Over at Gravesend Cyclopark.

 For folk of a “certain age” will remember misspent childhood's playing video games that lasted a few minutes and invariably ended with the message “Game Over” which became something of an expression in other situations, either when an event was over or when “something” happened that meant that the game was indeed over… Then more years ago than I care to admit there actually was a computer game called “Game Over” which always struck me as a brilliant name for a game.
 I've always been a rather contrarian figure, the game wasn't a great success!.

-Anyway… fast forward… running events have changed and we no longer have mass starts.
-So the SVN Challenge Events have changed in character a little.
+Anyway… fast forward… running events during Covid times changed and we at times no longer had mass starts.
+So the SVN Challenge Events changed in character a little.
 Many of you will know Lee Rogers, well, most of you will know the back of Lee Rogers as he whizzes past.
 Right before lockdown we were talking about having a badge for some folk who would end their runs with the expression, “Lee didn't lap me”, saying exactly that and then we thought we'd have a badge for Lee saying.
 “I'm Lee…”

 So we put 2+2 together and what we ended up with is the “Game Over Challenge Run” where Lee will (all being well of course) deliberately start last and try to chase down everyone else in the field.
 It's only a bit of fun of course and really just a little bit of recognition for one of our most regular runners who not only is a top runner but also a top chap, super supportive of everyone and all around nice person.